 Vessels were typically sold at auction, but aside from registration with the Alliance Space Commission, not much effort was made to track them after sale.
 This is how most of the smaller ships came into pirate hands.

 While a great many surplus warships were disarmed and resold, quite a few were set adrift.
-Many smaller nations, operating space navies for the first time, did not have the resources to repair damaged craft, and left them.
+Many smaller nations, operating space navies for the first time, did not have the resources to repair damaged craft, and abandoned them in space.
 Others, which had challenged crew requirements, were abandoned as uneconomical to return.
 Officially, such ships were supposed to be "scrapped in place" (destroyed), but in many cases were simply abandoned.
 In at least the majority of cases, the crews took the precaution of firing off any consumable ordnance (such as missiles and torpedoes) but a considerable number of warships were left fully operational and with partial complements of very dangerous weapons.
 In addition to this, every space-battle left wrecks behind: often fully equipped and almost intact, and requiring only a little repair and a new crew.
 Reclamation of any such ship, and of any component thereof, including unexploded ordnance, was an industry on nearby worlds.

 In some cases, these ships were claimed as salvage, but with piracy a common side-hustle for salvage crews.
 Any ship found derelict and towed to a legitimate port (which meant, in practice, "any solar system with a habitable planet"), can be claimed as salvage.
 All a crew must do is put a salvage lien on it, at which point the government who owned it has a certain period to claim the ship.
 There were millions of these vessels officially "owned" by the Alliance, who lacked the resources to retrieve even a fraction of them (more than a few such ships had been abandoned by the Alliance).